 The no-show settings take effect right after you enable them.
 No shows will be processed accordingly with the next batch of data that is processed via the automation.
 However, it is important to know that no shows are processed using the "DIFF" processing that runs with our automated imports.The no shows are a result of comparing "tonight's" data file to "last night's" data file.

 It is very important to note that just turning on no-show settings will not solve problems that were created in the past.
 It will only solve problems that surface after you enable no-show settings.
 In order for no-show processing to truly be effective, a "data refresh" is necessary.

 Here is the process:

 - Set the no-show settings accordingly.

-- Request a "data refresh" of the affected datasets from our support team.
+- Request a "data refresh" of the affected datasets from our support by contacting them at firstname.lastname@example.org.
 Remember, this is a critical step!

 - Automation and the "diff" process will take over from there.